shatfield4/shatfield4.github.io/README.md

 This is the published deploy repository for CPSC349 Project 1

 Group members:
-Sean Hatfield
-Julian Apparicio
-Emmanuel Salcedo
-William Ye
+Sean Hatfield, Julian Apparicio, Emmanuel Salcedo, and William Ye